 Where to start

-Each presbytery/UDC has appointed Contact people to support and advise anyone thinking of making a complaint regarding an officer of member of the Church.
-To find a Contact person, look for the Complaints notice on your parish noticeboard, or contact your presbytery clerk.
+Each presbytery has appointed contact people to support and advise anyone thinking of making a complaint regarding an officer of member of the Church.
+To find a contact person, look for the Complaints notice on your parish noticeboard, or contact your presbytery clerk.

 How to make a complaint